-Be forewarned-if you know me, you are going to hear and see this interview many, many times in the near future.
-An extremely concise and necessary interview with Mary Berry of the Berry Center and daughter of our agrarian apostle* Wendell Berry, on the shortcomings of our good food work at this point.
-I think all of her points are gravely necessary to consider and all of them have potential actions to take to push forward.
+Be forewarned-if you know me, you are going to hear and see excerpts from this link many, many times in the future.
+An articulate and necessary interview with Mary Berry of the Berry Center (yes, daughter of our agrarian apostle* Wendell Berry) on the shortcomings (or pitfalls if you prefer) of our good food work so far.
+I think all of her points are spot on and all have potential actions to take to push forward.

 In These Times

 *Don’t worry-The term “apostle” is used here in the Classical Greek context of messenger.
 No idle idolatry intended.

 Orion Magazine published a piece in this month’s issue by author Rowan Jacobsen that extols the virtues of the emerging food hub as the next welcome part of our movement.

 Much of what is in this piece is spot on and well crafted to explain why the addition of local infrastructure and aggregation is quite necessary for many farmers and vital to the goal of building regional food systems.
 However, calling farmers markets “window dressing” as was done in this article shows an extremely abbreviated view of the role that grassroots, low-capital farmers markets play in this still-emerging food system.